-Candidates having passed the CPA Exam in another jurisdiction may apply for an original Tennessee CPA certificate via a transfer of those grades.
+Candidates who have passed the CPA Exam in another jurisdiction, and earned a baccalaureate degree prior to sitting for the exam, may apply for an original Tennessee CPA certificate via a transfer of those scores.
 A candidate must satisfy the following requirements:

 - Pass all four (4) parts of the CPA examination in another state without obtaining a CPA license in that state.
 Candidates should request a transfer of grades from that State using the Transfer of Grades Request form.